mbourgey/CBW_HTseq_module4/README.md

 `-R` specifies which reference sequence to use.

-`--variant` specifies the input vcf file.
+`-V` specifies the input vcf file.

-`-o` specifies the output vcf file.
+`-O` specifies the output vcf file.

-`--filterExpression` defines an expression using the vcf INFO and genotype variables.
+`-filter` defines an expression using the vcf INFO and genotype variables.

-`--filterName` defines what the filter field should display if that filter is true.
+`--filter-name` defines what the filter field should display if that filter is true.

 **What is QD, FS, and MQ?**  [solution](https://github.com/mbourgey/CBW_HTseq_module4/blob/master/solutions/_filter1.md)